-- 2.1 A visual assessment of emissions from the Air Master and Wam reverse jet filter units serving the silos marked A on plan PPC/023/B, shall be carried out at least once while bulk deliveries of cement are taking place.
-This assessment shall be carried out by the site personnel from the position marked X on plan PPC/023/B. - 2.2 A visual assessment of dust emissions within the installation boundary shall be undertaken once per day. - 2.3 The results of all monitoring to comply with 2.1 and 2.2 shall be recorded in a log book which shall include details of: date; time; the name of the observer and an assessment of the emissions.
-This log book shall be made available for inspection by this authority for a minimum of four years. - 2.4 Any adverse results from monitoring of 2.1 and 2.2. shall be followed up immediately by the investigation of the cause of the emission and any corrective actions taken, with this also being noted in the log book. - 2.5 A notice displaying the procedures for charging cement shall be displayed in a prominent position near to the point of delivery of bulk cement.
+- 2.1 A visual assessment of emissions from the silo inlet connections and reverse jet filter units serving the silos shall be carried out at least once while bulk deliveries of cement are taking place.
+This assessment shall be carried out by the tanker driver from a position on site where the emission points are visible. - 2.2 In order to demonstrate compliance with conditions 1.1, 1.2, 1.3 & 1.4, monitoring shall be undertaken at least once a day during operations. - 2.3 The results of monitoring to comply with 2.1 and 2.2 shall be recorded in the site logbook and shall include details of: date, time, location the name of the observer and an assessment of the emissions.
+This logbook must be available for inspection by this authority for a minimum of two years. - 2.4 Any adverse results from monitoring of 2.1 and 2.2. shall be followed up immediately with an investigation of the cause and extent of the emission, and any corrective actions taken, with full details being noted in the site log book. - 2.5 Where, in the opinion of an inspector from this Authority, there is evidence of airborne dust from the process off the site the operator must make their own inspection and assessment and if necessary undertake ambient monitoring (in accordance with BS 1747 Part 1) to identify the source of the emissions and corrective action taken as soon as possible. - 2.6 All tanker drivers who charge the silos with cement must first have been trained on the site procedures for this activity.
+A notice displaying the procedures for charging cement shall be displayed in a prominent position near to the point of delivery of bulk cement.